dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 #### Characteristics which result from rules
 The rules here provide the following characteristics.
 - Some platform specific hardware intrinsics can be used in CoreLib without encountering a startup time penalty
-- Use of platform specific hardware intrinsics causing runtime jit can be mitigated by careful choice of which intrinsics are used.
+- Some use of platform specific hardware intrinsics will force the compiler to be unable to AOT compile the code.
+However, if care is taken to only use intrinsics from the Sse, Sse2, Sse3, Ssse3, Sse41, Sse42, Popcnt, Pclmulqdq, or Lzcnt instruction sets, then the code may be AOT compiled.
+Preventing AOT compilation may cause a startup time penalty for important scenarios.
-- Use of `Vector<T>` causes runtime jit and startup time concerns.
+- Use of `Vector<T>` causes runtime jit and startup time concerns because it is never precompiled.
 Current analysis indicates this is acceptable, but it is a perennial concern for applications with tight startup time requirements.
-- Ahead of time generated code which could take advantage of more advanced hardware support experiences a performance penalty until rejitted.
+- AOT generated code which could take advantage of more advanced hardware support experiences a performance penalty until rejitted.
 (If a customer chooses to disable tiered compilation, then customer code may always run slowly).

 #### Code review rules for code written in System.Private.CoreLib.dll
 - Any use of a platform intrinsic in the codebase MUST be wrapped with a call to the associated IsSupported property.
 This wrapping MUST be done within the same function that uses the hardware intrinsic, and MUST NOT be in a wrapper function unless it is one of the intrinsics that are enabled by default for crossgen compilation of System.Private.CoreLib (See list above in the implementation rules section).